MalWalters/ghc-recruitment.github.io/_pages/services.md

 ---
 At GHC both clients and candidates can appreciate our unique standards of service.
 We take the steps to ensure each recruitment assignment is effectively resourced to meet both client requirements and candidate expectations.

-At GHC both clients and candidates can appreciate our unique standards of service.
-We take the steps to ensure each recruitment assignment is effectively resourced to meet both client requirements and candidate expectations.

 At GHC we offer:

   - Experienced consultants with demonstrated understanding of the complexity of your business sector